-Please see below for the list of 2017 Cutting Edge Issues in the Humanities workshops.
-Participants, dates, and schedule to be announced.
+Please see below for the list of 2017 Humanities Frontiers (formerly known as Cutting Edge Issues in the Humanities) workshops.

 “The Logistical City"

 February 7, 2017 from 9:00 AM - 5:00 PM

 We live in an era where global mobility and systems of flow have become central to how we work and live.
 We now think nothing of dropping a priority package in a drop box in Chicago at 9:30pm knowing it will arrive in L.A. by 7:30am the next morning.
 Talking in real time with a friend in a remote location via video-‐telephony is taken for granted, using nanosecond transmission signals is fundamental in the financial industry, while ordering groceries with an app and having them delivered later the same day is the norm rather than the exception.
 Given there is so much material and information flow in and around the spaces we inhabit, one could argue that infrastructural systems and their associated procedures are now the primary shapers of the urban environment.
 Yet, there are few, if any, intellectual models in place for architecture to contemplate the city from this perspective, i.e., the city as a set of flows as opposed to an aggregate of figures: The Logistical City.

 The one day workshop will review and discuss current research on the space of logistics (FedEx; Amazon; Uber; Netflix, among other freight and last mile delivery systems).
 It explores how logistics formats urban territory and projects how logistical intelligence can be deployed as a model toward the future design of cities in an era where flow has emerged as fundamental space in its own right.

 Organized by Nina Dubin, Art History Department